D3stan/rsp-ecom/docs/cashier.md

 <a name="currency-configuration"></a>
 ### Currency Configuration

-The default Cashier currency is United States Dollars (USD).
+The default Cashier currency is United States Dollars (EUR).
 You can change the default currency by setting the `CASHIER_CURRENCY` environment variable within your application's `.env` file:

 ```ini
 CASHIER_CURRENCY=eur